Armistice Day Centenary Challenge Run

 1) A really special finishers medal, custom made and designed, not a generic one.

-2) A vegan friendly goody bag at the finish, which has goodies in, not a bunch of adverts.
+2) A goody bag at the finish, which has goodies in, not a bunch of adverts.
 There will be nothing healthy in our goody bags, things they contain for example, chocolate, crisps, beer.

 3) A well stocked base camp with plenty of nibbles and refreshments for post race replenishment.
 This will be very much vegan orientated for this event!